Healthy Places NC

 The Trust offers leadership training for Healthy Places NC community residents to grow the capacity of local leaders so they learn how to develop and implement innovative programs.

-The Trust funds two Regional Support Organizations.
-These support organizations provide resource management, coaching, technical assistance, and ongoing support of community initiatives to Healthy Places NC communities that are further along in their work with the Trust.
+The Trust funds a Regional Support Organization called Rural Forwards.
+This group provides resource management, coaching, technical assistance, and ongoing support of community initiatives to Healthy Places NC communities that are further along in their work with the Trust.

 The Trust continues to work closely with Healthy Places NC communities to achieve the following: